ondrejsevcik/ondrejsevcik.com/app/blog/_content/feedback.md

-import BlogPostLayout from "../../../components/blog-post-layout"

-export const meta = {
+---
-  title: "On Giving and Receiving Feedback",
+title: "On Giving and Receiving Feedback"
-  description: "Simple rules that work well when giving feedback.",
+description: "Simple rules that work well when giving feedback."
-  date: "2021-04-22",
+date: "2021-04-22"
-  tags: ["tech"],
+tags: ["tech"]
-}
+---

 Without a doubt, one of the most difficult soft skills to develop.
 And though I don't claim to be an expert on the topic, here are some simple rules that worked well for me.